MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
-# Make payments with the AMC banking 365 fundamentals extension or SEPA credit transfer
+# <a name="make-payments-with-the-amc-banking-365-fundamentals-extension-or-sepa-credit-transfer"></a>Make payments with the AMC banking 365 fundamentals extension or SEPA credit transfer

 On the **Payment Journals** page, you can process payments to your vendors by exporting a file together with the payment information from the journal lines.
 You can then upload the file to your electronic bank where the related money transfers are processed. [!INCLUDE[prod_short](includes/prod_short.md)] supports the SEPA Credit Transfer format, but in your country/region, other formats for electronic payments might be available.